 It will also be evident that the Beth Din, whilst primarily function within the community as part of its religious infrastructure, has a significant role in relating to the wider community.
 The Beth Din is seen as an advisory body on matters pertaining to religious practice and is widely consulted by many agencies.

 The Beth Din is aware that there is much confusion and lack of knowledge surrounding the work of the Beth Din.
 It is hoped that this web-site will go some way to clarifying matters.
-However, the public are welcome to contact the Registrar with any queries.
-Synagogues and Organisations wishing to hold an event at which the work of the Beth Din is highlighted should make contact with Rabbi Brodie.
+However, the public are welcome to contact our office with any queries.

 The well known conundrum of what came first the chicken or the egg is highly appropriate when considering the relationship between various departments and a Beth Din.
 On the one hand one requires the lay organisation to appoint the Beth Din, on the other, how can there be a lay organisation if not authorised by a Beth Din?